-The control condition involved procedure, however, the topics presented were instead of , and the .
-These topics included books, work, fashion, sports, investment, romance, shopping, family, art, parties, and food.
+The control condition involved a similar procedure, however, the topics presented were about “common interests” instead of ”concerns”, and they were instructed to rate the items in terms of interest rather than concern, and to pick the topic that they found to be of most interest.
+These topics included “books, work, fashion, sports, investment, romance, shopping, family, art, parties, and food.”
+Similar to the experimental participants, control participants then read an associated article and wrote a summary.
+There was no implied suggestion that their summary would be presented to anyone.

-Immediately after the task, participants were given the STAI anxiety 2 was . participants to provide a definition for the words that they .
+Immediately after the task, participants were given the STAI as a validity check for the anxiety induction procedure.
+The WKT 2 was then administered.
+Finally, the participants provided the WKT-D and were asked to provide a brief definition or synonym for the words that they knew as described for studies 1-3. .

-articipants were contact information for questions
+Participants were debriefed and given contact information for questions.

 Results

-STAI scores were evaluated using a basic ANOVA.
+The difference in STAI scores across condition were evaluated using a basic ANOVA.
 The mean STAI score for the anxiety condition was 101.857, with a standard deviation of 18.888.
 The mean STAI score for the control condition was 77.364, with a standard deviation of 31.583.
-The ANOVA comparing STAI scores across conditions resulted in an F-Value of 5.817 1, 23, .0243. here was significantexperimental condition. anxiety induction procedure used in the study was effective in increasing anxiety levels in the experimental group.
+The ANOVA comparing STAI scores across conditions resulted in an F-Value of 5.817 (df=1, 23, p= 0.0243.
+There was significantly higher anxiety reported by participants in the experimental condition.
+The anxiety induction procedure used in the study was apparently effective in increasing anxiety levels in the experimental group ( see Figure XX).

-Figure .
-STAI scores .
+Figure XX.
+STAI scores indicate that the anxiety induction procedure was effective.

-ANOVA was used to examine differences scores the WKT-1. in the anxiety condition a significantly higher faking compared to the control condition the anxiety manipulation F-Value of 7.572 (1, 23.0114.
-The mean for the control condition was 3.909, with a standard deviation of 1.973.
-The mean for the experimental condition was 6.857, with a standard deviation of 3.085.
+An ANOVA was used to examine differences across condition for scores on the WKT-1.
+Participants in the anxiety condition had a significantly higher overclaiming score compared to the control condition prior to the anxiety manipulation( See Figure XXX F= 7.572 (df=1, 23) p=0.0114).
+The mean overclaiming score for the control condition was 3.909, with a standard deviation of 1.973.
+The mean overclaiming score for the experimental condition was 6.857, with a standard deviation of 3.085.

-Figure 2.
-WKT-1 scores among anxiety and control conditions indicating preexisting faking behavior before the anxiety manipulation.
+Figure XX.
+WKT-1 scores among anxiety and control conditions indicating preexisting overclaiming behavior before the anxiety manipulation.

-An ANOVA was also used to examine faking behavior across conditions in the WKT-2, after the anxiety manipulation.
+An ANOVA was also used to examine overclaiming behavior across conditions in the WKT-2, after the anxiety manipulation.
 This ANOVA resulted in an F-Value of 18.421 and a degrees of freedom of (1, 23), with a P-value of .0003.
-The mean level of faking behavior for the control condition was 4.545, with a standard deviation of 2.622.
-The mean level of faking behavior for the experimental condition was 10.643, with a standard deviation of 4.088.
+The mean level of overclaiming behavior for the control condition was 4.545, with a standard deviation of 2.622.
+The mean level of overclaiming behavior for the experimental condition was 10.643, with a standard deviation of 4.088.

 Figure 3.
-WKT-2 scores indicating faking behavior across anxiety and control conditions after the anxiety manipulation.
+WKT-2 scores indicating overclaiming behavior across anxiety and control conditions after the anxiety manipulation.

-A Repeated Measures ANOVA was used to analyze changes before and after the anxiety manipulation. .
+A Repeated Measures ANOVA was used to analyze changes across overclaiming scores before and after the anxiety manipulation.
+Results indicated a significant effect of anxiety on the change of overclaimings score across WKT-1 to WKT-2 (see Figure XX F=5.817 (df= 1, 23), p=0.0243), and a significant interaction such that overclaiming change score increased only for participants in the anxiety condition F (1,23) = 6.858, p = .0153.

-Figure .
-Changes in faking scores among anxiety and control conditions taken before and after the anxiety manipulation, indicating an interaction between anxiety and faking behaviors.
+Figure XXX.
+Changes in overclaiming scores among anxiety and control conditions taken before and after the anxiety manipulation, indicating an interaction between anxiety and overclaiming behaviors.

 Gender